MEET THE TEAM

 • Telephone Ext.
 107

-Fun fact: Ms Obermeier lived the majority of her life in Pittsburgh, and knows many great spots for food, culture, and fun.
-She now resides in the country to raise her two daughters, two dogs, and a myriad of chickens (because chickens are hilarious and kind of like dogs with zero common sense).
+Fun fact: Ms. Obermeier lived most of her life in Pittsburgh, and know many great spots for food, culture, and fun.
+She has two daughters who remind her to keep a positive mentality and embrace the silliness in life.
 Her motto is from author Michelle McNamara—“It’s chaos, be kind.”

 Nick Ricci